cesc47/arxius/README.md

    --weights ConvNeXt_Base_Weights.DEFAULT \
    ```

-### Docker Deployment (datacio) for the image prediction service
+### Docker Deployment (Datacio) for the Image Prediction Service

-1. Navigate to the `datacio/image_predictor` directory.
+1. Navigate to the `datacio/image_predictor_2` directory.
-2. To build the image prediction backend, navigate to `datacio/image_predictor/prediction_server` build the Docker image for:
+2. To build the image prediction backend, navigate to `datacio/image_predictor_2/prediction_server` and build the Docker image:
    ```bash
    docker build -t image-predictor .
    ```